 Spirit & Place

-Cultural, faith-based, educational, health and human service organizations, libraries, community centers, and other civic institutions are invited to create innovative programming for upcoming festivals.
+Cultural, faith-based, educational, health and human service organizations, libraries, community centers, civic institutions, artists, musicians, and others are invited to create innovative events for upcoming festivals.
 Application guidelines are posted at the beginning of the year and are typically due in early summer.

 Allen Whitehill Clowes Charitable Foundation, Inc.

 © 2009 Spirit & Place | All Rights Reserved |